Rome Travel Guide

 - Culture upgrade: Borghese Gallery.

-- Alternative indoor option: crypts and catacombs.
+- Alternative indoor stop: crypts and catacombs.

 - Low-effort sightseeing: golf cart tour.